redsuperbat/me/markdown/projects/neon.md

 ---
 title: Neon - An expression based functional language
 description: In an effort of honing my rust skills I decided to create a programming language in rust.
-I call it neon and it's my baby
+I call the language "Neon".
 languages:
   - Typescript
   - Rust
 date: 2024-08-17
-updated: 2024-08-17
+updated: 2024-08-18
 ---

 # Neon programming language